SCHSTR/SCHSTR/README.md

 <h1>Hi, I'm schstr 👋</h1>

-- 🏠 I’m a Brazilian front-end developer from <b>São Paulo</b>, currently working with Angular
+- 🏠 I’m a Brazilian front-end developer from <b>São Paulo</b>, currently working with Angular/Next

 Im originaly gratuated on Graphic Design, but discovered a really strong passion on codes and stuff, currently im mainly work with javascript and angular, but i like to play with discord bots in my free time, also I like to play with Go Lang